isaacg1/isaacg1.github.io/_posts/2023-10-21-scavenged-metal.md

 ### Why I like it

 I think I like finding bits of broken or discarded metal because metal is so permanent, and so indelibly marked by civilization.
+Essentially every piece of metal went through a grand industrial process, from ore mining to smelting to a factory manufacturing process.
+None of this would have been possible in almost all of history.
+And now it's lost and discarded, detached from its purpose.
+Lying on the ground for me to pocket.

+And yet, despite having lost its purpose, it persists.
+It might rust, and it might get bent and scraped, but those little bits of metal will last for years and decades to come.

+I like that its become detached from industry and enterprise, from commerce and payment.
+Once, some company payed another company vast amounts of money to fabricate vast quantites of these.